Estuary

 Here are a couple of these important industry trends:

-• Real-time data: Most of the current data ingestion, reverse ETL, and orchestration tools rely on a batch data paradigm.
+• Real-time data integration: Most of the current data ingestion, reverse ETL, and orchestration tools rely on a batch data paradigm.
 That is, they run at an interval and introduce some amount of time lag.
 However, data delays are becoming less acceptable with every passing year, and at the same time, the tools for painless real-time data integration are finally within reach.
 As time goes on, we’ll see real-time become the standard.

 • Data democratization: Working with data systems has always required a high degree of technical expertise.
 As a result, data traditionally lived in a silo, where only a small group of specialists were able to meaningfully manage it.
 As data becomes more important across organizations, it should be useable and manageable by different types of professionals and different user groups.
 That’s what data democratization is about: data as a shared resource, accessible for all.
 Getting to this point is the industry’s next frontier.